NetSys/demi-applications/src/main/scala/spark/docs/tuning.md

   }
 }

-// Make sure to set these properties *before* creating a SparkContext!
+val conf = new SparkConf().setMaster(...).setAppName(...)
-System.setProperty("spark.serializer", "org.apache.spark.serializer.KryoSerializer")
+conf.set("spark.serializer", "org.apache.spark.serializer.KryoSerializer")
-System.setProperty("spark.kryo.registrator", "mypackage.MyRegistrator")
+conf.set("spark.kryo.registrator", "mypackage.MyRegistrator")
-val sc = new SparkContext(...)
+val sc = new SparkContext(conf)
 {% endhighlight %}

 The [Kryo documentation](http://code.google.com/p/kryo/) describes more advanced registration options, such as adding custom serialization code.

-If your objects are large, you may also need to increase the `spark.kryoserializer.buffer.mb` system property.
-The default is 32, but this value needs to be large enough to hold the *largest* object you will serialize.
+If your objects are large, you may also need to increase the `spark.kryoserializer.buffer.mb` config property.
+The default is 2, but this value needs to be large enough to hold the *largest* object you will serialize.

-Finally, if you don't register your classes, Kryo will still work, but it will have to store the full class name with each object, which is wasteful.
+Finally, if you don't register your custom classes, Kryo will still work, but it will have to store the full class name with each object, which is wasteful.

 # Memory Tuning